Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 ### Replace types

-To replace types, pass in a list of `TimeSeriesType`.
+To replace types, use `Types.CreateOrReplaceAsync` with a list of `TimeSeriesType`.
 ```C# Snippet:TimeSeriesInsightsSampleReplaceType
 // Update variables with adding a new variable
 foreach (TimeSeriesType type in timeSeriesTypes)